Client Portal User Guide

 Tip — Save your recovery codes in several secure locations so that you always have them on hand in case of authentication issues (e.g. working from home, loss of your device or problems accessing your authentication app).

-Link another email address to your Druide account to receive a recovery code in case any problems arise (for example, if you cannot access your authentication app).
+Link another email address to your Druide account to receive a verification code.
+This can constitute your main MFA method, but you can also set it up as a backup method in case any problems arise with your authentication app.

-2. Enter a recovery email address that is valid and different from the one used for your Druide account.
+2. Enter a secondary email address that is valid and different from the email used for your Druide account.

 3. Click Add.